Please download and install the Adobe Acrobat Reader to view and print PDF file.

 3. Manning and Crew Certification

-- A visiting yacht/pleasure vessel permitted to navigate in the waters of Hong Kong shall have on board minimum safe manning which is appropriate to the vessel's size and equipment and in all cases not less than one qualified operator.
-These operators shall hold navigational qualifications issued or recognized by an administration.
-A copy of certificate of competency (all pages) should be submitted when applying for a permission to navigate.
+2. A visiting yacht/pleasure vessel permitted to navigate in the waters of Hong Kong shall have on board minimum safe manning which is appropriate to the vessel's size and equipment and in all cases not less than one qualified operator.
+These operators shall hold acceptable navigational qualifications issued or recognized by an administration.
+A copy of such qualification is to be submitted when applying for a permission to navigate.

-- Certificate of competency as master, chief mate or officer in charge of a navigational watch issued by an administration under the STCW Convention recognized by the Marine Department for ocean going or coastal voyage, subject to a test on the local knowledge, the recognition list is available in the Marine Department website;
+1. Certificate of competency as master, chief mate or officer in charge of a navigational watch issued by an administration under the STCW Convention recognized by the Marine Department for ocean going or coastal voyage the recognition list is available in the Marine Department website;

-- Operator's certificate issued by an administration or port authority, subject to a test on the local knowledge and/or nautical knowledge if considered necessary by the Director of Marine; and
+2. Operator's certificate issued by an administration or port authority, subject to conditions where considered necessary by the Director of Marine; and

 4. Vessel Traffic Services